Mary Pryse

 General Sir Henry Frederick Campbell was born on 10 July 1769.1 He was the son of Lt.-Col. Alexander Campbell and Frances Meadows.2 He married Emma Williams, daughter of Thomas Williams, on 10 April 1808.1 He died on 2 September 1856 at age 87.1

-He was invested as a Knight Commander, Order of the Bath (K.C.B.).1 He was invested as a Knight Grand Cross, Hanoverian Order (G.C.H.).1
+He was appointed Knight Commander, Order of the Bath (K.C.B.)1 He was appointed Knight Grand Cross, Hanoverian Order (G.C.H.)1

 Children of General Sir Henry Frederick Campbell and Emma Williams